 Only if you plan to offer counselling services!
-If you plan to work in Equine Facilitated Learning (EFL), or as an Equine Professional (EP) who partners with a Mental Health Professional (MHP), there is no requirement to be a counsellor or MHP.
+If you plan to work as a Learning Professional (LP) in the Equine Facilitated/ Assisted Learning field, or as an Equine Professional (EP) who partners with a Mental Health Professional (MHP), there is no requirement to be a counsellor or MHP.
 If you plan to deliver mental health services and/or to work with people with mental health diagnoses or needs then yes, you need to be (or partner with) a certified mental health professional such as a counsellor, psychologist or social worker.

-Within the broader Animal Assisted Therapy (AAT) field, to deliver AAT you need to be a credentialed therapist.
+Within the broader Animal Assisted Interventions (AAI) field, to deliver Animal Assisted Therapy (AAT) you need to be a credentialed therapist.
 What type of therapist depends on your AAT scope of practice and may or may not be a counsellor.
 To deliver Animal Assisted Activities (AAA) you do not have to be a therapist.